-Pertussis is a vaccine preventable disease caused by the bacteria Bordetella pertussis.
+Pertussis is a vaccine-preventable disease caused by the bacteria Bordetella pertussis.
 Pertussis is of particular concern in infants, because of higher rates of hospitalization, pneumonia, and death compared with older children and adults.

-During 2006, there were 49 cases of pertussis reported in Davis County, a decrease from the 66 cases reported during 2005.
+During 2008, there were 13 cases of pertussis reported in Davis County, a continued decrease from the 18 cases reported during 2007 and the 49 cases reported in 2006.

-The rate of pertussis in 2006 was highest among infants due to incomplete vaccination status followed by the adolescent age group, whose immunity has waned.
+The rate of pertussis in 2008 was highest among infants due to incomplete vaccinations.

 Pertussis cases are investigated promptly and aggressively in an effort to stop disease spread.
 Effective preventative antibiotic medications are recommended for exposed contacts of confirmed/probable cases.
 Declining vaccine protection has been noted over the past several years, yet there was no adolescent/adult vaccine available to help with this growing issue.
 Now, an effective adolescent/adult vaccine (Tdap) is available to boost the waning immunity.
-The new Utah immunization requirement for 7th grade school entry is gradually making an impact on the pertussis disease burden in Davis County.
-Students are now required to receive a Td or Tdap booster.
+The addition of Td or Tdap booster to the Utah immunization requirement for 7th grade school entry is gradually making an impact on the pertussis disease burden in Davis County.